entrifis/gustav/gustav.md

 ## 0. INITIALIZATION

-- Copy the files in gustav/claude/agents/ in the folder .claude/agents/.
-Even if they already exist, overwrite the old ones with the new ones.
+- Copy the files from gustav/claude/agents/ in the folder .claude/agents/
+- Even if they already exist, overwrite the old ones with the new ones.

 ## 0.A SESSION MANAGEMENT